October 2011 ~ New York and Chesapeake

 We opted for the private dock and walked over to the ferry terminal where the Enterprise rental guy picked us up.
 It took a while to actually get the car, but finally we were loaded and ready to hit the road.
 Once past the coastal craziness, Delaware proved indistinguishable from Indiana or any other agricultural state, flat as a pancake.

-We wound our way through the Nanapolis traffic to the boat show parking and took the shuttle over.
+We wound our way through the Annapolis traffic to the boat show parking and took the shuttle over.
 Since I had taken care of more serious business in Newport, the girls got to indulge in their long-suppressed desire to see inside different boats of all flavors.
 It's interesting to hear what impresses them.
-Nika, for instance, greatly prefers monohulls, picking a nice 67-footer with gold fabric accents and teak decks; only $788K.
+Sara, for instance, greatly prefers monohulls, picking a nice 67-footer with gold fabric accents and teak decks; only $788K.
 You go girl.
-Nana found a racy trimaran named Three Little Birds that entranced her, only $350K.
+Anna found a racy trimaran named Three Little Birds that entranced her, only $350K.
 OK.
-Nina couldn't make up her mind but preferred the carbon fiber Gunboat 48, which tips the scales at $1.2m.
+Emma couldn't make up her mind but preferred the carbon fiber Gunboat 48, which tips the scales at $1.2m.
 The sky's the limit, I guess.
 Better get baking girl.

-- Car Park, Navy-Marine Corps Memorial Stadium, Nanapolis, Maryland, USA
+- Car Park, Navy-Marine Corps Memorial Stadium, Annapolis, Maryland, USA

 Load pages faster, by hiding older videos